wardzacharyj/SimpleCodeGen/README.md

 # Simple Code Generator

-This extension allows users to describe "recipes" for collecting user inputed values in order to transform existing files or create new ones.
+This extension allows users to describe "recipes" for collecting user input values in order to transform existing files or create new ones.

 # Recipe
 You can specify multiple recipes in your `.vscode/settings.json` file.
 A recipe can be constructed and customized from the following components: